-- Began program for K-12 Principal Licensure in the fall of 2017 Goal: Earn Licensure by fall of 2018 - Submissions made to the Director as to the status of the licensure program on regular basis (i.e. transcript information)
+- Completed Principal Licensure in Fall of 2020. - Submissions made to the Director as to the status of the licensure program on regular basis (i.e. transcript information) - Attend all trainings and meetings set forth by the Minnesota Charter School Association and the Minnesota Department of Education